Jan. 6 panel sets prime-time hearing on Trump, awaits Bannon - NewsBreak

 Jan.
 6 panel sets prime-time hearing on Trump, awaits Bannon

 “I expect that we will be hearing from him and there are many questions that we have for him,” said Rep. Zoe Lofgren, D-Calif.
-She and other committee members said they intend to have Bannon sit for a private interview, typically done in a deposition with sworn testimony.
+She and other committee members said they want to hear from Bannon in a deposition, with sworn testimony.

 Thursday's hearing will be the first in the prime-time slot since the June 9 debut that was viewed by 20 million people.
 A hearing Tuesday will focus on the plotting and planning of the insurrection on Jan.
-6, 2021, by white nationalist groups such as the Proud Boys, the Oath Keepers and the Three Percenters, and will also highlight testimony taken Friday from former White House counsel Pat Cipollone.
+6, 2021, by white nationalist groups such as the Proud Boys, the Oath Keepers and the Three Percenters.

 Investigators are digging deeper into the mounds of evidence collected so far about the role extremist groups played in the deadly insurrection and what the former president was doing as the violence ensued down the street from the White House.